 Remember, pressure can translate into stress.
 Stretch goals are set for a purpose.
 They are designed to be ambitious and hard to hit.
 Communicate this clearly with your team.
 Don’t set the expectation these targets should be surpassed every time.

 Congratulate success, celebrate big wins, and even simply thank your team for their hard work.
-Simple gestures of acknowledgement and appreciation will promote a positive working environment and increase motivation.
+Simple gestures of acknowledgment and appreciation will promote a positive working environment and increase motivation.

 Create a work environment where every team member feels valued and involved by encouraging open communication.